 So, you just received your marriage-based green card?
 Congratulations, that’s a huge achievement!
 Now it’s time to start thinking about how and when to apply for U.S. citizenship through naturalization.
+Not sure if you qualify to apply just yet?
+Start by checking your eligibility.
 Becoming a U.S. citizen means being able to vote in all elections, freedom to travel and live outside of the United States for as long as you want, eligibility for federal jobs, and permanent protection from deportation.

 When you have a U.S. spouse, you can apply for U.S. citizenship in three years instead of the normal five years.
 This shorter timeline can be incredibly helpful but also requires careful planning to get all the necessary documents and fill out the necessary forms.
 So the best approach is to start planning right away!